Neurology

 • Amitriptyline vs Placebo

-• Result: Significant reduction in headache area-under-curve and analgesic use
+• Result: Significant reduction in headache area-under-curve, myofascial tenderness, and analgesic use

 • Impact: Established amitriptyline as first-line prophylaxis